qintarra/C-Sharp/README.md

 Task_05 Conditions and statements.
 Task_06 More conditions and statements.
 Task_07 Basic statements: loops.
 Task_08 Calculate sum and amount of even and odd numbers in a range.
+Task_09 Simple calculator.